COVID-19 vaccine and cancer patients

-Over time Covid-19 has changed to be much more infectious with the Covid-19 Delta variant now dominant across Ireland and much of the world.
+Over time Covid-19 has changed to be much more infectious, with the Covid-19 Omicron variant now dominant across Ireland and much of the world.

 In people who have a fully working immune system, vaccination is very effective at stopping the virus from causing serious disease.

 Recognising the vulnerability of people who are immunocompromised and in line with health agencies in other countries, the HSE are making another Covid-19 vaccination available to such people.
-This is regarded as a third vaccine dose to complete their course of vaccination.
+This is regarded as a 4th vaccine dose, to complete their course of vaccination.

-Evidence indicates that many people with immune compromise will get better protection from the Covid-19 Delta variant with this additional vaccination.
+Evidence indicates that many people with immune compromise will get better protection from the Covid-19 Delta and Omicron variant with this additional vaccination.

 Vaccination is not a guarantee of absolute protection but it does greatly reduce the chances of getting sick.
 Vaccination is therefore one of a range of measures such as mask-wearing and social distancing that help to protect our whole community from infection.

 There are many different types of conditions that may benefit from this additional vaccination and your cancer doctor will know if your particular circumstances mean that you will likely benefit.